flutter/website/src/docs/perf/app-size.md

 - `flutter build macos --analyze-size`
 - `flutter build windows --analyze-size`

-This build is different from a standard release build in 2 ways.
+This build is different from a standard release build in two ways.

-1, the tool will compile Dart in a way that records code size usage of Dart packages.
-2, the tool will display a high level summary of the size breakdown in the terminal and leave a `*-code-size-analysis_*.json` file for more detailed analysis in DevTools.
+1. The tool compiles Dart in a way that records code size usage of Dart packages.
+2. The tool displays a high level summary of the size breakdown in the terminal, and leaves a `*-code-size-analysis_*.json` file for more detailed analysis in DevTools.

-In addition to analyzing a single build, 2 builds can also be diffed by loading 2 `*-code-size-analysis_*.json` files into DevTools.
+In addition to analyzing a single build, two builds can also be diffed by loading two `*-code-size-analysis_*.json` files into DevTools.
 See [DevTools documentation][] for details.

 {% include app-figure.md image="perf/size-summary.png" alt="Size summary of an Android application in terminal" %}